 Screening Cut-Off and Detection Time

 Drug testing has two cut-off levels to demonstrate positive detection.
-Initial drug testing is considered negative if drug detection is below cut-off level.
+Initial drug testing is considered negative if drug detection is below the cut-off level.
 Note that a negative sample does not necessarily mean that it is drug-free but its concentration may be below the cut-off level.
 If the sample tested above the cut-off level, a confirmatory test is required.

 LSD Drug Class

 The DEA is the prime federal agency tasked to combat drug use, manufacture of drugs, drug trade, and drug smuggling in the United States.
-Under the Department of Justice, DEA implements the Controlled Substance Act (CSA) of 1970 and persecutes violators.
+Under the Department of Justice, the DEA implements the Controlled Substance Act (CSA) of 1970 and persecutes violators.
 Under the CSA chemicals, substances, and drugs are classified into five schedules or categories based on the drug’s safety, medical use and dependency potential.

 LSD is a Schedule 1 drug.
 It has not only a high potential for abuse but also the potential to create grave psychological and/or physical dependence.
 Schedule 1 substances have no acceptable medical or therapeutic use.